1. Please provide your ESG-related policies.

 4. Please describe how ESG oversight and integration responsibilities are structured at your firm, including the process for escalation of key ESG issues.
 How do you obtain ESG information/data (e.g. public information, third party research, reports and statements from the company, direct engagement with the company)?

-Augustin Duhamel (Managing Partner) is ultimately responsible for the oversight of ESG at 17Cpaital.
-In June 2022, Claire Hedley joined 17Capital as newly appointed ESG Director and is responsible for 17Capital’s ESG strategy and implementation.
-Augustin and Claire are supported by the ESG Committee which comprises senior team members from across 17Capital.
+Augustin Duhamel (Managing Partner) is ultimately responsible for the oversight of ESG at 17Capital.
+Claire Hedley (ESG Director) is responsible for 17Capital’s ESG strategy and implementation.
+Augustin and Claire are supported by the ESG Committee which comprises of senior team members from across the firm and supervisory board.
 Members of the ESG Committee are:

 - Augustin Duhamel (Managing Partner)